Herbalife is a nutrition MLM, specializing in meal replacement shakes and fitness supplements.

 They’ve dodged a few pyramid scheme allegations, but they’re still one of the heavy-hitters in MLM.

-Even have Cristiano Ronaldo on the squad.
+They even got Cristiano Ronaldo on the squad.
+Have I been involved?

 Herbalife was founded in 1980 by Mark Hughes, a man whose formal education ended in the ninth grade.